 - Attending project meetings, as appropriate, and performing other related duties

-- Pending public health guidance, participating in some domestic travel (1 to 2 weeklong trips per year) to assist in data collection for specific projects (e.g., note-taking during focus groups, survey administration)
+- Pending public health guidance and the portfolio of projects, participating in some domestic travel (1 to 2 weeklong trips per year) to assist in data collection for specific projects (e.g., note-taking during focus groups, survey administration)